 Dental & Tooth Crowns

 A tooth crown is a type of dental covering used by dentists to protect a tooth that they cannot restore.
-The dental crown protects the remaining portion of the tooth to prevent it from being damaged and losing the structure altogether.
+The dental crown acts as a shield for the remaining portion of the tooth and prevents it from being damaged or lost altogether.

-Dental crowns are made from various materials with those made of porcelain being the most popular choice.
-The dentist matches the porcelain surface to the colour of the surrounding teeth for a more natural appearance.
-The covering’s shape and size can also be custom-fit to look the same as the original tooth so they look like the real tooth before becoming damaged.
+While they can be made from various materials, dental crowns made of porcelain are the most popular choice because a dentist can match the surface to the colour and texture of the surrounding teeth for a more natural appearance.
+The covering’s shape and size can also be custom-fit to look the same as the original tooth so it can easily pass for a real tooth before it was damaged.

 Reasons for Getting Porcelain Crowns in Melbourne

-Although dental crowns often add strength and protection, they are also used for cosmetic reasons.
-Instead of a full set of porcelain veneers, some clients opt to have porcelain crowns applied over their teeth to give them a more attractive appearance.
+Although dental crowns often add protection, they are also used for cosmetic reasons.
+Instead of a full set of porcelain veneers, some clients opt to have porcelain crowns applied over their teeth to give them a more attractive and youthful appearance.

 What to Expect When You Get Porcelain Crowns

-Dental crowns typically require two appointments.
+Dental crowns typically require two visits.
 During the first, the dentist will take moulds of the tooth or teeth and make a temporary crown for you to wear.
 During this appointment, the dentist prepares the tooth and shapes it so it is ready for the crown and you can also provide feedback about the fit.

-During the second appointment, the dentist will remove the temporary crown and clean the tooth before applying the new one.
+During the second visit, the dentist will remove the temporary crown and clean the tooth before applying the new one.
 Once in place, the dentist will check the fit to make sure your new crown performs as much like a real tooth as normal.
-You will need to take some special steps to prevent breaking your new crown and to maintain good oral hygiene.

 Contact The Dental Room to schedule an appointment or to learn more about porcelain crowns in Melbourne.